alfredobialo/effectiv-accounting/README.md

 Visit http://www.effectivonline.com
 Login as a Branch Manager to test out some features,  use ritaachebe as user id, and ritaachebe as Password

+You could use this accounts to test other restricted functions, use thesame user id value for password as well

+	Purchase Manager 1
+purchase-manager1

+	Accountant General
+accountant

+	Inventory Manager
+inventory1

+	Sales Point 2
+sales-point2

+	Sales Point 1
+sales-point1